 Tiz the Law trainer Barclay Tagg said last week of the Nov.
 30 race that he thought his horse handled the surface well and “had a hind leg slip coming out of the gate (post position 3) and he lost momentum and was boxed in all the way around.”
 Tagg is 1 for 5 lifetime in the Derby, winning in 2003 with Funny Cide.
 He hasn’t entered a horse in the Run for the Roses since 2008.

-At press time, the weather looks clear for Saturday: partly cloudy, low 80s, and just a 10 percent chance of rain.
+At press time, the weather looks clear for Saturday: partly cloudy, low 80s and just a 10% chance of rain.

-Baffert is one Derby win from tying for the all-time record set by Ben Jones (coming 1938 to 1952).
+Baffert is one Derby win from tying the all-time record set by Ben Jones (from 1938 to 1952).
 Baffert is 5-3-3 all-time with 32 Derby starters.
 Saturday, he starts Authentic and Thousand Words.
 Several of his top contenders from the spring were injured.

-Max Player (2-1-2 in 5 starts) placed third in The Belmont and The Travers.
+Max Player (2-1-2 in 5 starts) placed third in the Belmont and the Travers.
 Two weeks ago, the horse switched barns and now is trained by Steve Asmussen (0 for 20, two seconds in Derby).
-Max Player also will be ridden for the first time by Ricardo Santana (0 for 5 in Derby).
+Max Player will be ridden for the first time by Ricardo Santana (0 for 5 in Derby).

 The latest addition to the field, South Bend, is trained by Bill Mott.
-Mott is one for ten in the Derby, after winning last year with long shot Country House in an unconventional finish.
+Mott is 1 for 10 in the Derby after winning last year with long shot Country House in an unconventional finish.

 Eight entrants have raced at Churchill Downs, but only one has won on the dirt there.
 Necker Island has two wins in four starts.